willstepp/writings/sanctum-kthadras/sk.notes.md

 * I don’t wish anything.
 But you do.
 All your life you do, because life is nothing but a wish.
 I don’t understand what you mean by that.
 You will.
 In time all will be revealed to you, as it was to me.
 And you will understand.

-* I told him I didn't wish anything.
+* "The room is as you wish it to be," which I thought was a strange way to put it.
+I told him I didn't wish anything.
 And I'll never forget what he said next.
 He seemed momentarily confused, taken aback really, his eyes squinting, his eyebrows furrowed.
 "But you do," he said at last, calmly and with utmost sincerity and conviction, "Your entire life is a wish."

 * The world is his dream and we mere phantasms which haunt our corner of his dream for a brief time.